 Object Lessons: France in the Golden Age

-In honor of this important loan, the Timken has arranged for the painting to be shown alongside four paintings by Poussin's contemporaries: the Timken's own Christ Healing the Blind (1655-60) by Philippe de Champaigne, its Pastoral Landscape (1646-47) by Claude Lorrain, as well as the San Diego Museum of Art's Aeneas and his Father Fleeing Troy (ca. 1635) by Simon Vouet and The Holy Family with Saint John the Baptist in a Classical Landscape (ca. 1645) generously lent from a private collection in San Diego.
+In honor of this important loan, the Timken arranged for the painting to be shown alongside four paintings by Poussin's contemporaries: the Timken's own Christ Healing the Blind (1655-60) by Philippe de Champaigne, its Pastoral Landscape (1646-47) by Claude Lorrain, as well as the San Diego Museum of Art's Aeneas and his Father Fleeing Troy (ca. 1635) by Simon Vouet and The Holy Family with Saint John the Baptist in a Classical Landscape (ca. 1645) attributed to Nicolas or Pierre Mignard and generously lent from a private collection in San Diego.